Genealogy of the Clark Family

 St. Louis College had an excellent football team, but Dad was too small to play.
 However, he did get to play barefoot football with the Makiki Park team, which was an inner city team from his neighborhood that played with the city league.
 Makiki Park is located on Wilder Ave just a couple blocks from Dad's house, and he had lots of tales about kids getting sprained ankles and broken toes during barefoot football games in this park.
 Dad and his friends would also play football and other games at Thomas Square Park, which had a huge Banyan Tree that was great fun to climb on, and play tag beneath the branches.

-Hobbies - Stamp collecting was a very popular hobby in the 1930s, and Dad was an avid collector.
-The Attorney General’s office where James Sr worked was near the post office, and James Sr. often brought stamps and cachets home from the post office for Dad's collection.
+Hobbies - Stamp collecting was a very popular hobby in the 1930s, and my Dad was an avid collector.
+The Attorney General’s office where his father James, Sr. worked was near the post office, and he often brought home stamps, and decorated postal envelopes known cachets for his son Jimmy's collection.
 Some of these cachets were quite elaborate, and we still have one with signatures on it of the postmaster, and Joseph B. Poindexter, who was Governor at the time for the Territory of Hawaii.
-James Sr would also arrange to have First Day Covers sent to his son, and many of these we still have as well.
+James, Sr. would also arrange to have First Day Covers mailed to his son, and many of these covers we still have as well.

-Dad used to talk about a stamp shop in Honolulu that I think was owned by a man named Mr. Best.
-The shop was very small, and Dad would go there from time to time to buy stamps for his collection.
+Dad used to tell us often about a stamp shop in Honolulu that I think was owned by a man named Mr. Best.
+This shop was very small, and Dad would go there from time to time to buy stamps for his collection.
 He also followed Mr. Best's advice to concentrate on collecting British Colonial stamps, as these were issued in small quatitites compared to the stamp issues from major countries, which meant they were likely to increase significantly in value in the years to come.
+Consequently Dad built up a nice collection of these types of stamps.

 One year the troop went on a bicycle trip around the island of Kauai.
 They had a fabulous time on this adventure, which included an an ascent of Mt.
 Wai’ale’ale, which has the reputations of being one of the wettest spots on earth.
 It was a very muddy ascent all the way up to a rain gauge on the summit.
 Some of the descent was done by sliding on tea leaves down muddy gullies, which resulted in torn jeans on several of the boys.
 Dad also recalled seeing a mysterious stone wall on this trip that was reputed to have been built by the Menehune, who are the legendary, elf-like little people of the island.